How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 I’ve seen servers crash because a single log file consumed 80% of available disk space.
 Proper rotation keeps logs manageable while preserving recent history for debugging.

-Production Readiness Checklist
+Phase 9: Production Readiness Checklist

 Before moving your VPS into production, I always run through this final verification list.
 In three years of managing servers, I’ve learned that skipping this step leads to headaches down the road.